andrewgazelka/andrewgazelka.github.io/_posts/2023-04-06-gpt-hals-and-rest-libs.markdown

 semantics of how registers are set with the `stm32h7` crate, but does not necessarily know what the registers are without extra context.
 We are using GPT4 to transform the `[english prompt + SVD] -> [Rust code]` using the style of the `stm32h7` crate.
-I have seen GPT4 generate exceptional outputs when all it needs to do is style transfer and not generating new knowledge.
+I have seen GPT4 generate exceptional outputs when all it needs to do is style transfer and is not generating "new" knowledge.

 ## Rust: A Perfect Match for Language Models